lianjianhui/galCE/README.md

 $python3 run_mw.py

-To check the output of the GCE model, including the model evolution track and simulated mock catalog, run model-track-mock-check.ipynb.
+To check the output of the GCE model, including the model evolution track and simulated mock catalog, run example_multi_burst.ipynb or example_exp.ipynb for examples of different star formation histories.

 If you have any questions, feel free to reach out to me (732592593@qq.com).